mjstraughan/CubingHistory/docs/3x3/Methods/Salvia.md

 ## Origin

-On the webpage for the Salvia method, Salvia states that he first got a cube in 1981 [1].
+On the webpage for the Salvia method, Salvia states that he first got a cube in 1981 [^1].
 It is possible that the method was developed in that same year.

 ![](img/Salvia/Salvia1.png)

-Salvia first described the method in December, 2003 [2].
+Salvia first described the method in December, 2003 [^2].
 This description led to the method getting its own dedicated page on speedcubing.com

 ![](img/Salvia/Salvia2.png)
 ![](img/Salvia/Salvia3.png)

-## References

-[1] D. J. Salvia, "The Salvia method," SpeedCubing.com, [Online].
+[^1]: D. J. Salvia, "The Salvia method," SpeedCubing.com, [Online].
 Available: http://www.speedcubing.com/DavidJSalvia.html.

-[2] D. J. Salvia, "Re: Solving the last layer: My Method," Yahoo!
+[^2]: D. J. Salvia, "Re: Solving the last layer: My Method," Yahoo!
 Groups - Speed Solving Rubik's Cube, 3 December 2003.
 [Online].